mfiles music files mfiles film music

 • Hidalgo - integrating Western and Middle Eastern sounds

-• The Village - the latest from the partnership with Shyalaman features haunting solos from violinist Hilary Hahn
+• The Village - the 4th from the partnership with Shyalaman features haunting solos from violinist Hilary Hahn

 • Batman Begins - with co-composer Hans Zimmer